 With both Rasmus and Tinja being in Russia for the first time they both were extremely surprised of the high quality of technology at the event, if you should find one difference from Slush it’s definitely that the Russian technology startups were more focused in the science part of the projects when in Slush the technology startups have a consumer focus from the beginning to the end.
 Furthermore it was interesting to see that Startup Village had a whole additional program focusing on Art & Science.
 Collaborations between the artist’s creative and questioning mind and the innovative scientist is a quite obvious pair when you think about it, but maybe not that outspoken in Finland just yet.
 The event had many different areas and one of the coolest ones were the VR/AR (virtual reality/augmented reality) area, which had tons of different games and worlds you could explore together with virtual reality glasses, both of us were feeling sick after being thrown around in roller coasters and magic forests, but it was all worth it.

 The second day started early with a Finnish-Russian business breakfast.
-At the breakfast we had the opportunity to get to know people from different organisations and we got to hear more about a few Russian startups in a form of a sales pitch which Pekka Viljakainen from Skolkovo Innovation Center had picked up.
+At the breakfast we had the opportunity to get to know people from different organisations and we got to hear more about a few Russian startups in a form of a sales pitch which Pekka Viljakainen from Skolkovo Innovation Center (External link) had picked up.
 The food was tremendously good and all the people were in a cheerful mood, after the breakfast we headed out to Startup Village where we continued our exploring in the russian startup scene.

 Since Tinja studies sports and health promotion, the discussion about “Ageing and regenerative medicine” was a doubtless choice.
 The session had a clear outspoken statement; “Ageing is a disease, we have to fight it.”, and included a lot of panelists who presented researches and ideas about how to remove the ageing gene, bio-printing of organs and so on.
 Very many interesting points and ideas about how to combat ageing in the future were discussed.
 For example one insight in the future of beauty and health was an app that with an artificial intelligence algorithm calculates a person’s beauty from a regular selfie.
 Calculating beauty out of an selfie can seem like an odd idea, and even more so taking part of the beauty contest judged by robots that calculates the wrinkles you have on your face (which surprisingly many people are going to take part of in the upcoming autumn).
 Ultimately learning about how the app is creating more consumer friendly ways to figure out your health from your face and choosing the right clinical treatment for your skin, is in my opinion the feature with most potential for future research in self-learning systems.